mandeeprana/Digit-Recognition/README.md

 Due to the large size of the test data, submission to Kaggle is not required for this task.
 However, 1 extra point will be given to successful submissions.
 One solution for the large test set is to separate it to several smaller test set, run prediction on each subset, and merge all prediction results to one file for submission.
 You can also try use the entire training data set, or re-sample a larger sample.

 https://www.kaggle.com/c/digit-recognizer/data

+Note that there is no silver bullet in terms of algorithm comparison – no algorithm would outperform all other algorithms on all data sets.
+Therefore, choosing appropriate algorithms is an important decision, and it requires knowledge of both the data set and the candidate algorithms.